-A stronger argument for feedback stems from the fact that the mass distribution of dark matter haloes predicted in $\Lambda$ CDM simulations looks very different from the observed stellar mass distribution of galaxies (Fig. 7).
-Semi-analytic models (SAMs) that attempt to paint galaxies onto $\Lambda$ CDM models through increasingly complex prescriptions fail to account for this behaviour without feedback.
+A stronger argument for feedback stems from the fact that the mass distribution of dark matter haloes predicted in $\Lambda \text{CDM}$ simulations looks very different from the observed stellar mass distribution of galaxies (Fig. 1.7).
+Semi-analytic models (SAMs) that attempt to paint galaxies onto $\Lambda \text{CDM}$ models through increasingly complex prescriptions fail to account for this behaviour without feedback.
 It seems increasingly likely that the complexity of baryonic physics has been underestimated and not adequately resolved nor understood in existing numerical simulations.
 In particular, star formation seems to be too complex to be simply gravity-induced, which has been the driving assumption in many numerical models.

 In a recent review, Silk & Mamon (2012) appeal to processes that are strongly dependent on the dark halo mass.
 Supernova-driven feedback in starbursts may provide an acceptable fit to the turnover in the low mass end of the galaxy luminosity problem, but there are numerous problems.
-Low-mass galaxies have cores rather than cusps that arise in ACDM simulations so there are clearly other processes at work.
+Low-mass galaxies have cores rather than cusps that arise in $\Lambda$ CDM simulations so there are clearly other processes at work.
 It is possible that outflows can flatten cusps to cores (Governato et al 2012) if most of the activity occurred in the early universe, but these models fail to account for the rapid dwarf evolution at low redshift (Weinmann et al 2012), even accounting for the suppression of gas accretion onto dwarfs during reionization.

 At the high mass limit, AGN feedback appears to account for the sharp cut-off in the bright end of the galaxy luminosity function (Croton et al 2006; Panter et al 2007).
 In a recent model, the cold flows onto the high mass haloes that drive the star formation are eventually interrupted by AGN-driven superwinds (Dubois et al 2012).
-But if the wind or jet momentum is sufficient to stop gas inflow, it may even induce in situ star formation (Silk & Mamon 2012).
+But if the wind or jet momentum is

-FIG. 7.- (Left) Schematic drawing of the $\Lambda$ CDM "luminosity function" vs. the stellar luminosity function $\phi(L)$ illustrating the possible role of feedback in modifying the observed distribution.
+Fig. 1.7 (Upper) Schematic drawing of the $\Lambda$ CDM "luminosity function" vs. the stellar luminosity function $\phi(L)$ illustrating the possible role of feedback in modifying the observed distribution.
 The discrepancy at the low mass end may arise from starburst activity, and at the high mass extreme from AGN activity (from Silk & Mamon 2012).
-(Right) Baryon mass $M_b$ in clusters, groups (purple), galaxies (blue, green), Local Group dwarfs and ultra-faint dwarfs (red).
+(Lower) Baryon mass $M_b$ in clusters, groups (purple), galaxies (blue, green), Local Group dwarfs and ultrafaint dwarfs (red).
 The halo mass scale is shown at the top.
 The solid line is the derived baryon mass from assuming a universal baryon fraction $f_b^o \approx 0.17$ (McGaugh et al 2010).